GabrielWendell/GabrielWendell/README.md

 ## 🚀 Featured Projects

-📌 **SeisGen** – A Python package for generating synthetic seismograms without `obspy`.

-📌 **Asteroseismology Papers** – A series of articles on stellar oscillations submitted to *Revista Brasileira de Ensino de Física*.
+📌 **PyMoS2** – Python Modules for a Static Star Model: A Python code to simulate a simple stellar model.

 📌 **Galaxy Morphology Classifier** – Using Machine Learning to classify galaxy morphologies.